jcstein/node-app/README.md

 ## Features ⚙️

-v0.1.8-alpha of this app runs on the [Arabica devnet](https://docs.celestia.org/nodes/arabica-devnet/) and has the following functions:
+v0.2.0-alpha of this app runs on the [Arabica devnet](https://docs.celestia.org/nodes/arabica-devnet/) (chain ID `arabica-9`) and has the following functions:

 * `🟣 Initialize your Celestia light node`: this initializes a Celestia light node in the application's local storage
 * `🟢 Start your node`: this starts the light node